 If you do not want to sacrifice your ceramic and glass pieces, consider getting display cabinets and hanging shelves.
 Just make sure you check for sturdiness and stability so the furniture you choose will not topple if your children bump into it.

 It would also be best if your items were sealed and were out of reach from your children.
-Make sure this furniture has small doors that can be closed for kids not to get fragile items.
+Make sure this furniture has small doors that can be closed so the kids do not get fragile items.
 These could be transparent doors so you could still see your decorations.

 Use A Cute Box or Container For Their Toys